 In the faces of men and women, I see God.

 Some say the opposite of fear is love; hence the antidote to fear behavior would be to love.
-This sounds honorable, but rarely seems easy in the doing.
+This sounds honorable, but rarely seems easy to do.
 How can I, why would I, love someone who is cheating me when it’s hard enough for me to love the people I am closest to?

 This universe always is awaiting its cue from me: what kind of universe do you want me to be?
 By seeing only the bad behavior of the people around me, I grow the bad behavior.
 I grow a life filled with more people like that.
 I grow attachment to the idea that in order for me to get along, I have to join in the bad behavior myself or protect myself from all the bad people in the world.